Aldrick Robinson

-Aldrick Robinson (born September 24, 1988) is a former American football wide receiver and coach who is an offensive assistant for the Miami Dolphins of the National Football League (NFL).
-He played college football at Southern Methodist University (SMU) and was drafted in the sixth round of the 2011 NFL Draft by the Washington Redskins.
-He has played for the Baltimore Ravens, Atlanta Falcons, San Francisco 49ers, Minnesota Vikings, and Carolina Panthers.
+Aldrick Robinson (born September 24, 1988) is an American former professional football wide receiver who played eight seasons in the National Football League (NFL).
+He played college football at Southern Methodist University (SMU) and was selected in the sixth round of the 2011 NFL draft by the Washington Redskins.
+He also played for the Baltimore Ravens, Atlanta Falcons, San Francisco 49ers, Minnesota Vikings, and Carolina Panthers.

 Early life

 Robinson attended Waxahachie High School in Waxahachie, Texas, where he played football for the Indians.
 As a junior, he recorded 21 receptions for 651 yards and eight touchdowns.
 As a senior, he recorded 29 receptions for 647 yards and eight touchdowns and over 1,500 all-purpose yards.
 He was also named the team's most valuable player, a PrepStar all-region and a two-time all-district player.
 He was ranked 96th on The Dallas Morning News Area Top 100 list and named a Dave Campbell's Texas Football Player to Watch.

-Robinson was ranked a two-star prospect by Scout.com and Rivals.com.
+Robinson was ranked a two-star prospect by Rivals.com.
 Robinson received a scholarship offer from Kansas, but turned it down in order to attend SMU.

 College career

-Robinson enrolled at Southern Methodist University as a management science pre-major.
-As a true freshman in 2007, he saw action in nine games and recorded ten receptions for 166 yards.
-Against Rice, he returned three kicks for 80 yards.
-He recorded his season-high of three passes against Tulsa and season-long 48-yard receptions against the Houston Cougars.
+As a true freshman in 2007, Robinson saw action in nine games and recorded ten receptions for 166 yards.

 In 2008, Robinson started in ten games and recorded 59 receptions for 1,047 yards and 11 touchdowns.
 He tied the SMU single-season touchdown record and became the third Mustang to compile a 1,000-yard season.
 His 210 yards against UCF was the all-time second-highest for a game at SMU and caught the school's second-longest touchdown reception at 94 yards.
 Robinson was named an honorable mention All-Conference USA player and to the Pegasus News All-DFW College Football Team.

+In the 2009 season, Robinson recorded 47 receptions for 800 yards and five touchdowns.
+In the 2010 season, he had 65 receptions for 1,301 receiving yards and 14 receiving touchdowns.

-SMU head coach June Jones called him the fastest player he has coached and projected him as a first-day NFL Draft selection.
-In spring 2009, College Football News included him among their "120 Players to Know".
-NationalChamps.net named him to their 2009 Underdog Award watchlist.
+SMU head coach June Jones called him the fastest player he has coached and projected him as a first-day NFL draft selection.

 Robinson also competed in prep track and field.
 He finished second in the 200-meter dash at the University Interscholastic League (UIL) 4A State Championship with a time of 21.48 seconds, and placed 6th in the 100-meter dash at the Texas Relays with a time of 10.61 seconds.